oneapi-src/oneCCL/doc/rst/source/installation.rst

 Installation using tar.gz
 *************************

-To install oneCCL using the tar.gz file in a user mode, execute the following commands:
+To install |product_short| using the tar.gz file in a user mode, execute the following commands:

 .. prompt:: bash